-Although consumer engagement should be a brand’s central focus, consumers are increasingly more interested in direct to consumer (D2C) companies.
-So, understanding how – and who – directs those purchase conversations becomes vital.
-Key Opinion Leaders (KOLs) identification should be your first stop, as they’ll lead the way to your consumers’ hearts.
+Key Opinion Leaders (KOLs) identification should be your first stop online, as these are the people leading the way to your consumers’ hearts.
 And brands can find this intel by exploring market intelligence in Quid.
 Here’s how!

 The immediate and actionable insight can significantly impact brand awareness and inform strategic campaign planning.
 And understanding who the key opinion leaders are in your category is mission critical intel!